PFasano99/EnviromentalSimulation/README.md

 - Picking up items
 - Dropping items
 - Basic fire and reload
-- recoil bullets spread
+- Recoil bullets spread
 - Pickup gadjets that attach to the weapons
 - Toggle on/off gasjets
 - Toggle Auto/SemiAuto fire mode
 - Granades throwing
 - Smoke granades
 - Added friend and foe targets
-- Added basic shooting range to try weapons
+- Added shooting range to try weapons
-- Added basic barricades building system
+- Added barricades building system
+- Added barricades destructibility

 *This list will be updated as soon as new features are committed.*